 |

-The Longevity Practice – Berlin operates within a clinical, assessment-oriented environment designed for privacy, focus, and professional engagement.
-The setting reflects the clinic’s emphasis on interpretation and education rather than experiential or wellness-driven services.
+The Longevity Practice Berlin operates within a clinical, assessment-oriented environment at Am Friedrichshain 1, 10407 Berlin, designed for privacy, focus, and professional engagement under Dr. Emil Kendziorra.

 Preventive & Assessment-Oriented Services